DrCord/roboFeeder/README.md

 Setup Instructions
 * setup wifi credentials //TODO: update wifi file location
 * disable shell and kernel messages via serial in the raspi-config utility
+* TODO add step(s) for downloading code from github and installing npm dependencies
 * add this code to the `/etc/rc.local` file before the `exit 0` line

     `#autorun node.js server,js file on boot`